chasewalker26/COP4331_Project/artifacts/architecture.md

 |  Product      |Given that a user wants to scan an item, when it is scanned, it should be received and translated by the raspberry pi |  U002, U011,  |
 |  Scanner      |Given that the user has purchased the SimpleList Scanner, when they go to setup the system, then there should be minimal setup necessary for the user to allow easy and quick use.| U011,U012,U013    |

-I added one of the User stories for refernce, and all of UUID assosciated.
+I added one of the User stories for reference, and all of UUIDs assosciated.

 # Data Design